-When the rideshare driver is using Lyft, the company provides insurance for accidents when picking up passengers and when transporting passengers.
+When the rideshare driver has a rider match, the company provides insurance for accidents.
+This is true when the driver is going to pick up passengers and when transporting them.
 The coverage details are as follows:

-- Third-party auto liability insurance, in the amount of up to $1,000,000.
-However, it is important to note these policies may vary from state to state.
-Third-party auto liability insurance is meant to cover the bodily injuries and personal property damage of someone other than the driver and passenger.
-For example, another motorist who is sharing the roadway with a Lyft driver’s vehicle or a pedestrian.
+- Auto liability insurance up to $1,000,000: Auto liability insurance is meant to cover the bodily injuries and personal property damage of someone other than the driver – for example, a rider or another motorist sharing the roadway with a Lyft driver’s vehicle.

-- Uninsured or underinsured motorists.
-The insurance Lyft provides can cover injuries sustained by the driver and passengers if an accident is caused by an uninsured or underinsured motorist.
+- Uninsured or underinsured motorists: The insurance Lyft provides can cover injuries sustained by the driver and passengers if an uninsured or underinsured motorist causes an accident.

-- Contingent comprehensive and collision insurance that covers the determined cash value of the vehicle.
-This only applies if the driver has a personal auto insurance policy that includes comprehensive and collision coverage.
-Contingent collision and comprehensive insurance cover any damage to the driver up to its total cash value, not including the deductible ($2,500).
-The driver will be covered as long as they carry their own personal comprehensive and collision insurance.
+- Contingent comprehensive and collision insurance that covers the determined cash value of the vehicle: This only applies if the driver has a personal auto insurance policy that includes comprehensive and collision coverage.
+Contingent collision and comprehensive insurance cover any damage to the driver’s vehicle up to its total cash value, not including the deductible.

 - For a single accident, up to $25,000 for property damage

-- Comprehensive and collision insurance that covers the cash value of the vehicle, with a $1,000 deductible
+- Comprehensive and collision insurance that covers the cash value of the vehicle

-If you were involved in an accident with a rideshare service, first, ensure that everyone involved in the accident is safe.
-If you were injured, seek medical treatment immediately.
+If you were in an accident with a rideshare driver, focus on safety and wellbeing first.
+If you suffered injuries, seek medical treatment immediately.
 If necessary, call 911 and file a police report.
-If you can, it can be helpful to document the accident with photos of the property damage and/or injuries for insurance purposes.
+If you can, it is helpful to document the accident with photos of the property damage and/or injuries for insurance purposes.

-If you were involved in an accident as a passenger of an Uber or Lyft driver, you may be entitled to seek damages for your injuries.
-As a passenger, it is highly unlikely that you were at fault for the accident, but having a ridesharing service involved can complicate your case.
-That is why an attorney may be invaluable in determining who was at fault in your accident.
+If you were in an Uber or Lyft when the accident occurred, you almost certainly qualify to seek damages.
+As a passenger, it is improbable that you were at fault for the accident.
+However, having a ridesharing service involved can complicate your case.
+That is why an attorney from our firm may be invaluable for handling your claim.

-It can be confusing to determine whether Uber and Lyft drivers have insurance when you are involved in this sort of accident.
-Ridesharing is a relatively new industry, and the companies that contract drivers still share a degree of liability even though their drivers are using their personal vehicles.
+It can be confusing to determine whether Uber and Lyft drivers have insurance when you are in this sort of accident.
+Ridesharing is a relatively new industry and the companies that contract drivers still share a degree of liability, even though their drivers are using their personal vehicles.

-If you or someone you care about was involved in an accident involving a Lyft or Uber driver, call (337) 777-7777 today for a free consultation.
+If you or someone you care about was hurt in an accident caused by a Lyft or Uber driver, let Laborde Earles Injury Lawyers review your case for free today.
+Call our Lafayette office (337) 777-7777 now for a complimentary consultation.